anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 |----|----|----|
 | isolcpus (Applicable only on Compute Servers) | A set of cores isolated from the host processes.
 Contains vCPUs reserved for Tenants and DPDK | isolcpus=3-19, 23-39, 43-59, 63-79 |

-_Host Networking configuration for ns Flavor Series_
+_Host Networking configuration for NS Flavor Series_

-An example of the data traffic configuration for the ns (SR-IOV) flavor series is shown in Figure 4-4.
+An example of the data traffic configuration for the NS (SR-IOV) flavor series is shown in Figure 4-4.

 <p align="center"><img src="../figures/RA1-Ch04-Network-Intensive-SRIOV.png" alt=" Network Intensive Profile Host Configuration with SR-IOV "><b> Figure 4-4: Network Intensive Profile Host Configuration with SR-IOV (example and simplified).</b></p>